SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Agent objects (type 1) have five more fields:

 * diameter, *4 octets*, unsigned integer
-* orientation, *2 octets*, unsigned integer
+* orientation, *2 octets*, signed integer
 * red, green and blue components of color, *1 octet* each

 X and Y parameters specify position of the object relative to the agent's position.
-Diameter, orientation (measured in degrees relatively to the "north") and color describe the object.
+Diameter, orientation (measured in degrees relatively to the "north"; see also `turn` message) and color describe the object.

 List of objects is just a stream of objects descriptions.